-Currently the mainstream secondary school has 6 full-time and 1 part-time Learning Support Assistants (LSAs), who provide support for students with Statements of Special Educational Needs
+Currently the mainstream Secondary Phase has 13 full-time Learning Support Assistants (LSAs), who provide support for students with Statements of Special Educational Needs and others at School Action Plus/School Action, who have been allocated additional Support.
+7 LSAs work in mainstream in the Secondary and 5 in the Learning Resource Base.